 3. You neglect to store, refine and utilize inspirational ideas that you DO get on a regular basis.
 We all sometimes have moments when inspirational ideas strike us from nowhere - it could be a little melody, a lick, or maybe an entire song.
 The problem is that (most of the time) you are simply not paying attention to these ideas.
 Even WORSE, you often forget ideas that come to you, because you weren’t prepared to capture them.
 Sound familiar?

 To overcome these problems, you need 2 things:

-The very best guitar lessons with a proven guitar teacher that will give you the skills to easily and accurately express any musical idea/thought/emotion you want to convey on your guitar.
+- The very best guitar lessons with a proven guitar teacher that will give you the skills to easily and accurately express any lead guitar playing idea/thought/emotion you want to convey in your guitar playing.

 - A systematic process for maximizing, shaping and refining the flow of creative ideas you ALREADY get on a regular basis.
-This is one of MANY things you can do to practice away from your guitar and maximize your musical creativity in the process.
+This is one of MANY things you can do to practice away from your guitar and maximize your guitar playing creativity in the process.

 Step One: Getting Ready To Capture Your Inspiration